Van Life Q&A: All You Need To Know About Campervan Life

-We're answering all your questions about living in a campervan!
-Readers sent in their burning questions about what it's like to live in a van, and we've put together a video with our answers.
+We're answering all your questions about living in a campervan.
+Ever since we built our own DIY campervan within one week and on a budget, people have sent us their burning questions about what it's like to live in a van, and we've put together a video with our answers.
 (Yes, we even answered those questions that are a bit embarrassing to ask...)

 We couldn't fit all the questions into one video, so keep reading below to find even more van life questions!

 1. What do you eat while living in a campervan?

 This is one of our favorite questions to answer because we LOVE food, and we love talking about food.
 As much as we’d love to try all the restaurants we can along the way, we try to avoid eating out because it gets expensive and tends to be less healthy.
 Oh, and we LOVE cooking.
 It’s been fun figuring out meals that work well in a campervan.

 A lot of the time, we make vegan meals so we don’t have to worry about meat and dairy spoiling in our cooler.
 But we are big fans of cheese, so we get it for a snack quite often.